How to stake your ETH

 - Proof-of-stake is managed by the Beacon Chain.

-- Ethereum will have a proof-of-stake Beacon Chain and a proof-of-work Mainnet for the forseeable future.
+- Ethereum will have a proof-of-stake Beacon Chain and a proof-of-work Mainnet for the foreseeable future.
 Mainnet is the Ethereum we've been using for years.

 - During this time, stakers will be adding new blocks to the Beacon Chain but not processing mainnet transactions.